FRIBDAQ/rustogrammer/docs/src/chap7_2_evbunpack.md

 ## /spectcl/evbunpack/add

-Associates an exiting, registered event processing pipeline with a source-id.
+Associates an exiting, registered event processor with a source-id.
 Events with fragments that match the source id will invoke that pipeline, passed the fragment's payload.

 ### Query parameters